Why Outdoor Play Is Important For Your Child's Development

 Outdoor play has proven health benefits for children.
 Active play, especially, is great for both physical and mental health and has even been linked to better sleep patterns.

-Tips for Playing in the Elements
+Tips for playing in any weather

 In both the cold and heat it’s still fun to get outside, but you’ll need to pay extra attention to how you play.
 Here are some tips on how to stay safe in the hot and cold weather.